alihaktan35/FCMS/README.md

 ![About FCMS](https://i.ibb.co/4Z8xHngZ/0-A375-BDD-ABAE-4-D79-A7-E9-7-A6289-D35891.png)

 ### 👤 Member Panel
-Members can view available classes and book a selected class.
+Members can view available classes with details and book a selected class.

 ![Member Menu](https://i.ibb.co/ynWgZ9h6/A90-D774-B-19-D6-4225-B1-D2-6-DC6-C6711340.png)

 ### 🧑‍🏫 Trainer Panel
 Trainers can monitor and evaluate the progress of assigned members.
+Also, they can add notes for their trainees.

 ![Trainer Menu](https://i.ibb.co/Y4v8vwS0/Trainer.png) ![Trainer Menu](https://i.ibb.co/1GG25WCj/Trainer2.png)